Skip to content

 Maximize viewer

-Remember For each viewer, you can expand the view by clicking on the "Maximize View" icon () or double-clicking on the image itself.
-To restore the full-layout view, click on the "Restore Layout" icon (icon-full-layout).
+Remember For each viewer, you can expand the view by clicking on the "Maximize View" icon (expand icon) or double-clicking on the image itself.
+To restore the full-layout view, click on the "Restore Layout" icon (restore icon).

 • In which volume is the skull the brightest?

-• In the MR volumes, compare the colors of the white vs gray matter
+• Compare the colors of the white vs gray matter

 • Compare the MR volumes to the CT volumes